Got7's Yugyeom could be leaving the K-pop boy band

 They also took home the Daesang (or grand prize) for Performance of the Year at the 2020 Asia Artist Awards.

-On Twitter, some fans have voiced support for Yugyeom to leave the group, never mind that Got7 might have to change its name to Got6.
+On Twitter, some fans have voiced support for Yugyeom leaving the group, never mind that Got7 might have to change their name to Got6.

 However, others have left messages on social media, proclaiming: "Seven or nothing."